 Mr. Levy has expertise in the False Claims Act, the Foreign Corrupt Practices Act and the UK Bribery Act.
 He has conducted dozens of internal investigations, created compliance programs, trained employees and helped perform due diligence with regard to a company’s potential exposure under these statutes.

-Before co-founding Levy Firestone Muse LLP in 2014, Mr. Levy practiced in the litigation and white collar defense groups at Arnold & Porter LLP and Stein, Mitchell, Muse & Cipollone LLP.
+Before co-founding Levy Firestone Muse LLP in 2014, Mr. Levy practiced in the litigation and white collar defense groups at Arnold & Porter LLP and Stein, Mitchell & Muse LLP.
 He has been named a Super Lawyer for White Collar in Washington, DC, 2013-2020.
 Prior to practicing law, he served as as a judicial law clerk to the Honorable Joan A. Lenard, U.S. District Court for the Southern District of Florida (1999-2001).

 For nearly two decades, Mr. Levy has practiced innovative law in complex matters to the satisfaction of his clients.
-His clients come from high levels of government, Fortune 500 companies and global entities facing US inquiries.
+His clients come from high levels of government, and from US companies, US non-profits and global entities facing US inquiries and US litigation.